croemheld/elfconf/README.md

  $ ./global.o
 Value of var: 1337
 ```

+### Notes

-> Note: It is not possible to set variables in the `.bss` section of an ELF object, as this section is zeroed out when it is loaded into memory.
+* It is not possible to set variables in the `.bss` section of an ELF object, as this section is zeroed out when it is loaded into memory.
+* The elfconf tool will only work on symbols that are defined in the particular ELF.
+It is not possible to manipulate undefined symbols.

 ### Future work